Pylons/pyramid/docs/narr/hybrid.rst

    config.add_route('home', '{foo}/{bar}/*traverse',
                     factory='mypackage.routes.root_factory')

 The ``factory`` above points at the function we've defined.
 It will return an instance of the ``Traversable`` class as a root object whenever this route is matched.
-Because the ``Traversable`` object we've defined has a ``__getitem__`` method that does something nominally useful, and because traversal uses ``__getitem__`` to walk the nodes that make up an object graph, using traversal against the root object implied by our route statement becomes a reasonable thing to do.
+Instances of the``Traversable`` class can be used for graph traversal because they have a ``__getitem__`` method that does something nominally useful.
+Since traversal uses ``__getitem__`` to walk the nodes of an object graph, using traversal against the root object implied by our route statement is a reasonable thing to do.

 .. note::